JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/nvidia.md

 - Open VSCode and then open the CodeGPT tab
 - Choose `Nvidia` as `Provider`
 - Click on `Connect` or `Set connection`
-- Paste your Nvidia API Key here , and click on `Connect`
+- Paste your Nvidia API Key here, and click on `Connect`

   <table>
   <tr>